Hydra-Chain/hydragon-core-contracts/docs/ValidatorSet/ValidatorSet.md

 function banTreshold() external view returns (uint256)
 ```

-The block numbers threshold that needs to be passed to ban a validator
+Validator inactiveness (in blocks) threshold that needs to be passed to ban a validator